Letter from the NCB President

 - Paper/poster submissions: Open November 1 to December 1, 2017

-More information about the meeting will be coming soon, but I look forward to seeing many of you in Madison next March!
-Please be thinking about how you can participate and share your great ideas with the Branch.
+More information about the meeting will be coming soon, so get your cheese on for Madison next March!
+Please be thinking about how you can participate and share your great ideas with the branch.